AK-Homberger/Bresser-3CH-433MHz-T-H-Sensor-decoder/README.md

 You can also use more than 3 sensors in ioBroker by defining the individual "id"/"ch" combination for a sensor.

+THe core function in the Arduino sketch is the interrupt function "void rx433Handler()".
+This function is called for every status change of the data line of the RXB6 receiver.
+Within the function the duration of ever "High" pulse is measured and compared with the timing of the Bresser 3CH which is detailled here

 # ioBroker Integration Script

 The JSON formatted output can be easily read with smarthome platforms like [ioBroker](https://www.iobroker.net/) or Home Assistant.